Time for casting!

 - Favourites (colour, number, holiday destination, food/drink)

-How to set up your own Character Sketch template
+How to set up a Character Sketch template

 - Duplicate the default Character Sketch document.
 Scrivener will call the new one ‘Character Sketch Copy’.